 About the Author

 Joan Peperone RN, BSN is critical care nurse that has has been nursing for 19 years.
 She is currently pursuing a graduate degree as a nurse practitioner and wants to teach part time.
-She recently started Nursing Notebooks to help supplement nursing students while they are in school.

 This post contains affiliate links